-Australia regulates its exports to facilitate trade while preventing the introduction and spread of pests and diseases.
-Regulation also gives effect to international agreements including the World Trade Organization's Agreement on the Application of Sanitary and Phytosanitary Measures14 and the Food and Agriculture Organization of the United Nations' International Plant Protection Convention15 (IPPC).
+Australia regulates its exports to facilitate trade.
+Regulation also gives effect to international agreements including the World Trade Organization's Agreement on the Application of Sanitary and Phytosanitary Measures.

-Horticultural produce for export is regulated through the Export Control Act 198216, certain provisions of the Export Control (Prescribed Goods - General) Order 200517 (Prescribed Goods - General Order) and the Export Control (Plants and Plant Products) Order 201118 (Plants and Plant Products Order).
+Horticultural produce for export is regulated through the Export Control Act 2020, and the Export Control (Plants and Plant Products) Rules 2021 (Plants and Plant Products Rules).